 15 Gloucester Gate, London, NW1 4HG.

-This workshop is an entertaining weekend exploring comedy acting for theatre in its various forms by using lots of comedy scenes from modern plays; the two day length will enable us to work in more depth and to work within the group with a variety of different scene partners and also in small groups.
+This workshop is an entertaining exploration of comedy acting for theatre in its various forms by using lots of comedy scenes from modern plays.

 We will be working with a variety of recent comedy scripts (plus a few more "classic" 20th century ones), and discussing how to bring them to life, and there will also be an opportunity for some solo work, looking at comic monologues and how best to present them to an audience.

 We will talk about comedy timing, how to play the truth of a scene and the characters while also respecting the comedy, how to use our comic instincts within the restrictions of scripted work, all in a fun and supportive environment, experimenting and trying new approaches.
 This will include audition technique, whether those auditions are for drama schools, amateur companies or for professional audition situations.

 The workshop is open to all, and it will be a mixed group, but is best suited to those who already have some experience of performing on stage, whether professionally, as an amateur, or at school or college.
 At the end there will be some time to recap on the days activities.

 [The recommended minimum age for this course is

 16. If anyone under 16 would like to attend, we are happy to assess this on